sunfounder/pico-2w-kit/docs/source/pyproject/py_slide.rst

 **Alternative: Using an internal pull-down resistor**

-The Raspberry Pi Pico 2w allows us to enable internal pull-down resistors, eliminating the need for an external resistor.
+The Raspberry Pi Pico 2 W allows us to enable internal pull-down resistors, eliminating the need for an external resistor.

 * Modify the Circuit: